 Resort activities: Depending upon where you stay for your Cape Cod vacation, you may be able to participate in various resort activities right on the property.
 These include golf, tennis, kayaking, stand-up paddleboarding, spa treatments, pools, water slides, and more.

-Eating: As you’d expect, you’ll find lots of fresh seafood restaurants throughout Cape Cod – many offering window ordering and outdoor seating.
+Eating: As you’d expect, you’ll find many fresh seafood restaurants throughout Cape Cod, offering window ordering and outdoor seating.
 Some of our favorites include the following:

 - Cobie’s in Brewster